Are you concerned about passing an employment drug test? Maybe you’re interviewing for a new job or you’re unsure of your current employer’s policies.

 Note that hair drug testing may show results that go back farther than what would show up in blood or urine testing.

-Regardless of how the state vs. federal fight shakes out, employers can still screen job applicants and employees for marijuana use – even in states where medical or recreational marijuana is legal.
+Employers can still screen job applicants and employees for marijuana use–even in states where medical or recreational marijuana is legal.
 That means it’s possible to lose your job (or an offer of employment) for testing positive for a substance that’s legal in your state.

 Your best bet as an applicant or employee is to learn about marijuana and employment drug testing, company policy, as well as state law, in order to protect yourself and your career.